-‘Do not patronize us’: India responds to Dutch envoy’s tweet about voting to end Ukraine conflict
+‘Do not patronise us’: India responds to Dutch envoy’s tweet about voting to end Ukraine conflict

 In March, India did not vote on a United Nations resolution to end Russia’s invasion of Ukraine.

-The Netherlands should not patronize India for abstaining from voting on a United Nations General Assembly resolution to stop Russia’s invasion of Ukraine, said Indian envoy TS Tirumurti.
+The Netherlands should not patronise India for abstaining from voting on a United Nations General Assembly resolution to stop Russia’s invasion of Ukraine, said Indian envoy TS Tirumurti.

 Netherlands Ambassador to the United Kingdom, Karel van Oosterom, in a tweet had asked India to respect the United Nations charter, PTI reported.
 Oosterom deleted the tweet soon after.